sayanalokesh/Azure_MERN_Deployment/README.md

 ![image](https://github.com/AdarshIITDH/MERN-deployment-on-AKS/assets/60352729/85b452d5-3f26-497f-a432-dd371614139f)

 ### Creating the resource group
- - In the Azure Portal, click on “Create a resource” from the left-hand menu.
+ - Go to the Azure Portal and click on "Create a resource" in the menu on the left.
- - Search for “Resource group” and select “Resource group” from the results.
+ - Look for "Resource group" and choose it from the search results.
- - Click the “Create” button.
+ - Press the "Create" button.
- - Enter a unique name for your resource group, such as “microservice_deployment”
+ - Provide a name that hasn't been used before for your resource group, like "microservice_deployment".
- - Choose a region for the resource group (e.g., East US).
+ - Select a region where you want your resource group to be located, such as East US.
- - Click the “Review + Create” button and then click “Create” to create the resource group.
+ - Click on "Review + Create" and then hit "Create" to finalize creating the resource group.

 ![image](https://github.com/AdarshIITDH/MERN-deployment-on-AKS/assets/60352729/12ca557c-61e3-44e1-bb72-26bc8c54735e)